PrefectHQ/prefect/docs/orchestration/agents/overview.md

 ### API Keys <Badge text="Cloud"/>

-Prefect agents rely on the use of a service account-based API key from Prefect Cloud.
+Prefect agents rely on the use of a service account API key from Prefect Cloud.
 For information on API keys and how they are used visit the [API keys](../concepts/tokens.html) page.